THargreaves/beginners-python/README.md

 ### Using Google Colab (Recommended)

 To make learing Python as simple as possible, we have centred our course around the use of Google Colab, a free, interactive cloud environment for Python programming.
 You can get setup with Colab by visiting [this link](https://colab.research.google.com/) or searching for Google Colab (using Google Chrome, as this has the best compatibility, unsurprisingly).
-Sign up using a Google account and get started by going to `File > New Python 3 Notebook`.
+Sign up using a Google account and get started by going to `File > New Python Notebook`.

 All of our exercise and solution sheets also have links to open them in Colab.
 Once you are finished with your work, save these to your own drive using `File > Save a Copy in Drive`.

 ### Using Anaconda Locally (Optional)

 If you wish to avoid using Google Colab or want to code without an internet connection, you can setup up Anaconda on your computer to obtain a similiar, but local, experience.
-If you are on an AZ computer, use the software store to download this, and for personal computers visit [this link](https://www.anaconda.com/distribution/).
+You can do this by visting [this link](https://www.anaconda.com/distribution/) and following installation instructions.
 Once you have Anaconda installed, open the Anaconda Navigator (this is just a normal program you'll find in your start menu).
 Then, launch 'Jupyter Notebook' and click `New > Python 3 Notebook`.
 This will create a blank Python 3 notebook just like with Colab.
 You can still use our templates by downloading the raw file from GitHub, placing it in your documents, and navigating to it in Jupyter.

 ## Using This Repository